XavierTM/codeswag/networking-with-java/Java Network Programming.md

 _Network programming_ refers to the writing of programs that runs across different devices.
 The devices need to be connected via a certain _network_.
 A _network_ is just an interconnection of two or more devices.
 Networking has many advantages:
- * It allows communication between users and sharing of information without the need to be physically together.
+ * It allows communication between users and the sharing of information without the need to be physically together.
- * It allows sharing of resources hence saving costs.
-For example, in a company, all computers can be connrcted to a printer via a network so that the company doesn't have to buy a printer for each office.
+ * It allows the sharing of resources hence saving costs.
+For example, in a company, all computers can be connected to a printer via a network so that the company doesn't have to buy a printer for each office.
  * It allows the operation of machines remotely.
-This can be very useful especially when you can't physically be where the machine is, like in a hazardous environmment.
+This can be very useful especially when you can't physically be where the machine is, like in a hazardous environment.
 Or just for convenience like the [Internet of Things](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=28&cad=rja&uact=8&ved=2ahUKEwjhjrbPm-rmAhUSUxUIHUdbCB0QmhMwG3oECA0QAg&url=https%3A%2F%2Fen.wikipedia.org%2Fwiki%2FInternet_of_things&usg=AOvVaw25VoDIzJabaX0WmCLYIOtX) in homes, which allows you to control home appliances from wherever you are.

 Let us define some networking terminology:
   * **Protocol**: a set of conventional rules or procedures followed when two devices are communicating.
 Protocols are there to make sure that devices interpret the information the same way.